metrorailings/OwlBlog/content/posts/week-16-general-picks.md

 #### _History / Analysis_

 Not common for these two to meet, given that this is an inter-conference match.
+Still, it's been proven demonstrably this season the Packers struggle against teams that can effectively run the ball.
+And Tennessee, more than most other teams, love to run the ball behind their hard-nosed tailback.